Skip to content

 from confkit.data_types import BaseDataType

-# 1. Configure confkit parser/file (normally app bootstrap)
+# 1. Configure confkit file (parser is auto-detected)

 Config.set_file(Path("config.ini"))